zzhang-cn/LLM4LLM/pre-prompt.md

 - The AI will proactively direct you to these resources at the appropriate time
 - You should examine these visualizations carefully as they complement the text explanations
 - Visualizations are especially important in the Core Concepts tier
+- **ALL VISUALIZATIONS ARE MANDATORY COMPONENTS OF THE CURRICULUM**

 ### Critical Reminders for the AI Assistant